le0kar0ub1/Immune/README.md

 We created a manageable subset of 100K samples with 700 features.

 #### XGBoost Success
-The results were impressive:
+The results were quite good:
 - **Accuracy**: ~87%
 - **False Positive Rate**: < 1%
 - **Training Time**: Few dozen seconds
 - **Data Usage**: 10x less than our original attempt

-These results are particularly noteworthy when compared to the [Ember paper](https://arxiv.org/pdf/1804.04637), where we achieved similar performance with significantly less data and training time.
+These results are very faire when compared to the [Ember paper](https://arxiv.org/pdf/1804.04637), where the achieved this performance with significantly less data and training time.

 ```text
 [0]	train-logloss:0.63494	train-error:0.43509	train-auc:0.91353	train-aucpr:0.92833	val-logloss:0.66717	val-error:0.48960	val-auc:0.78727	val-aucpr:0.73855